 A rare Pall Music A-side.
 This Dave Clark Five release reached number 5 on the Fab 40 but failed to make the UK sales chart.
 Scan courtesy of www.45cat.com.
 Click to enlarge.

 In March 1965 Radio London did a deal with music publisher Harold Shampan.
-Together they formed Pall Mall Music Ltd. The publishing royalties on the sale of a single are split 50-50 between
+Together they formed Pall Mall Music Ltd. The publishing royalties on the sale of a single were split 50-50 between

-the publishers of the A and B-side of the disc so owning the rights to the B-side of a hit can be financially rewarding, even if it is seldom played.
+the publishers of the A and B-side of the disc so owning the rights to the B-side of a hit could be financially rewarding, even if it was seldom played.
 Pall Mall Music signed up numerous B-sides - and a few A-sides -

-over the next few years.
+over the next couple of years.
 These deals had a considerable influence on Radio London's Fab 40 as extensive airplay was given to the A-sides.
 (This sort of cross-promotion was not unique to Radio London.
 The

 long-established Radio Luxembourg also had publishing interests.)
 For example the Fab 40 of 30th October 1966, a typical week, contained five Pall Mall-related releases.
 Another was a Big L “climber”,

 a new release picked for future success.
 None of them was a genuine hit.
 In fact the vast majority of the Pall Mall releases failed to enter the sales chart but some did, including offshore favourites like

 Amen Corner - Gin House Blues,

 Zoot Money's Big Roll Band - Big Time Operator,

 The Alan Price Set - The House That Jack Built.